DwightDiesmo/tic-tac-toe/README.md

 ### Roadmap of future improvements:
 - Score board to keep track of how many wins X has and how many wins O has would be nice
+- I'd like it to create a pop-up indicating who won instead of text on the bottom and then prompt the user to reset the board with a button.
 - Better styling

 ### License information: